kadogo/easy-builder/README.md

 docker build ./<APP>/ -t <IMAGE>
 ```

-3) Use your image to build your application the result of the build will be in your defined directory
+3) Use your image to build your application, the result of the build will be in your defined directory

 ```
 # Replace <DIRECTORY> by the destination (the full path form not the relative) where you want to find the result of the build